pact-foundation/pact-specification/README.md

 }
 ```

+#### Content-Type header matching should include charset in the matching

+A lot of failures with content types arise when the actual header includes a charset, while the expectation does not.
+It is desirable that this not fail matching when the charset is the default.

+For example, the expected header is set to `application/json` while the actual one is `application/json;charset=UTF-8`.

+Here, UTF-8 is the default, so these two values should be equivalent.

 #### Allow schemas to be defined request, response and message content

 This would add a schema element to each body/content.
 The schema would be used to validate the request bodies in the